 Our science

-For many species, we are still just starting to discover the mechanistic foundation of movement patterns and why and how individuals differ in their behavioral decisions.
-By investigating these mechanisms at the individual level, we can better understand the extent and limits of behavioral flexibility, facilitate innovative monitoring of population status, improve predictions of how animals will cope with continuing global change, and apply these findings to the broader consequences for species interactions and ecosystem dynamics.
+For many species, we are still just starting to discover the mechanistic foundation of behavioral patterns and why and how individuals make different decisions.
+By investigating these differences mechanistically, we can better understand the extent and limits of behavioral flexibility, facilitate innovative monitoring of population status, improve predictions of how animals cope with changing conditions, and understand the consequences for species interactions and ecosystems.

 Below are some of our current projects.
 We are always excited about developing new collaborations with like-minded researchers on these or any related topics, so please reach out!

-The ecology and conservation of diverse movement strategies in ungulates
+The ecology and conservation of diverse space use and movement strategies in North American ungulates

 Large mammals are highly mobile, occupy large ranges, and exhibit long-distance movements such as migration and nomadism.
 The nature of these movements presents a challenge for conservation as animals often cross multiple ecotypes, jurisdictions, land ownerships, roads, and fences.
 Existing ecological theory suggests that an individual’s movement strategy is determined by its environment; however, advances in animal tracking have shown that even within a single population in the same environment, there can be both nomadic and migratory, and in some cases resident, individuals.
-Our research synthesizes GPS-collar data and remote sensing of the environment to assess the relationship between movement strategies and key habitat features in western North America.
-This work will facilitate the development of a spatially explicit predictive mapping approach for the conservation of populations with diverse movement tactics across large landscapes.
+Our research synthesizes GPS-collar data and remote sensing of the environment to assess the relationship between movement strategies and key habitat and climatic features in western North America.
+Current work in this area includes: understanding the drivers of movement strategy switching in pronghorn and elk in Wyoming, describing patterns of winter habitat selection and determining factors associated with large-scale winter movements in pronghorn across Montana, including the effects of anthropogenic linear features, and assessing patterns of mule deer habitat selection in Montana, including functional responses to environmental heterogeneity and responses to habitat treatments.

 Behavioral and demographic responses of animals to human-modified landscapes

 Human activities present many challenges for mobile animals, ranging from physical barriers to movement such as roads and fences, to the fear of humans constraining diurnal activity, to increased pressure on populations from hunting and outdoor recreation.
 Flexibility in behavior allows animals to navigate these novel environments, and the degree to which individuals can adjust their patterns of activity and space use impacts their survival and fitness.
-We investigate how individuals within and across different populations cope with human-modified landscapes through dynamic behavioral decisions, and apply this understanding of individual behavioral responses to pressing problems in wildlife management.
+We investigate how individuals within and across different populations cope with human-modified landscapes through dynamic behavioral decisions, how these decisions impact population demography, and then apply this understanding of to pressing problems in wildlife management.
+Current work in this area includes: understanding the movement and demography of African cheetah in a prey-depleted ecosystem in Kafue National Park, Zambia, studying Great Gray Owl nesting habitat, responses to disturbance, and methods for efficient population monitoring in light of forest management needs in southwest Montana, and investigating the environmental and social factors that predict incidences of human-wildlife conflict in Montana’s urban areas.

 Tools to describe broad scale animal-environment interactions